 '''

-tar -zxvf Sherpa-1.0.5.tar.gz.
+tar -zxvf Sherpa-1.0.7.tar.gz.

 '''

 All modules stated above are located as directories in the current working directory.
-To install the framework, the makeinstall script is used.
+To install the framework, the makeinstall script is used, which is located in the subdirectory TOOLS.
 To guarantee a successful installation, the following tools should be available on the system: make, autoconf, automake and libtool.
+Furthermore, a FORTRAN compiler must be available.
 The authors recommend to use the following command line in order to start the installation.
 While processing the installation a log file called sherpa_install.log is created, which records the entire installation procedure.
 This is useful in cases where the automatic compilation process fails.
 Then, users are invited to send the log file as a bug report to the authors.
-The makeinstall script provides a number of combinable options listed and described in Table 1, including a help option available through the flag -h.